fare/asdf/README.md

     make -f Makefile-lisp-scripting t l=sbcl

+Or you can make that your local default (assuming GNU make) using:

+    ln -s Makefile-lisp-scripting GNUmakefile

 These Lisp tools by default use Clozure Common Lisp (CCL) to build and run a binary `build/asdf-tools` that will orchestrate the tests.
 By defining and exporting the variable `LISP` to be one of `ccl`, `sbcl` or `allegro`, you